Atxada/personal-website/posts/create-simple-node-editor.md

             self.nodeLayout.addWidget(lbl)
 ```

-By inhereting the <CodeText>QWidget</CodeText> class, I created a relatively simple content layout.
+By inheriting the <CodeText>QWidget</CodeText> class, I created a relatively simple content layout.
 You might need to fiddle with the size or content margins to get the desired result.

 Now we can attach the node content to our node body.
-Inside the <CodeText>NodeGraphics</CodeText> class, simply create the node content and add it to scene.
+Inside the <CodeText>NodeGraphics</CodeText> class, simply create the node content and add it to the scene.
 Let's look at the code below!

 ```py
     def initContent(self):